Stuckey and Murray

-Stuckey & Murray is a comedy music duo from Brooklyn, New York.
+Stuckey & Murray is an American comedy music duo from Brooklyn, New York.

-Andy Stuckey and Jon Murray met when they were NBC Pages in New York City in the early 2000s.
-They formed the group in 2001 and have produced two full-length albums, Destination: Rock Bottom and Mythical Fornication.
-Destination: Rock Bottom was recorded over a weekend in Austin, Texas and Mythical Fornication was tracked in Brooklyn, NY.
+Andy Stuckey and Jon Murray met when they were NBC pages in New York City in the early 2000s.
+They formed Stuckey & Murray in 2001 and have produced two full-length albums, Destination: Rock Bottom and Mythical Fornication.
+Destination: Rock Bottom was recorded over a weekend in Austin, Texas and Mythical Fornication was made in Brooklyn.

 Two of the duo's songs from their album Mythical Fornication are featured in the independent film, Stuck Like Chuck.

-Stuckey & Murray's videos have acquired approximately 20 million hits across the internet YouTube.
+Stuckey & Murray's videos have about 20 million hits on YouTube.
 The duo created a music video series for Heavy.com and NBC's Dotcomedy in 2006.

-Aside from performing, both Andy Stuckey and Jon Murray are currently freelance TV producers and writers in New York City.
+Aside from performing, both Stuckey and Murray are freelance TV producers and writers in New York City.
 They have worked in television production for over 10 years.

-Television Performance
+Television performance

-Stuckey & Murray have been featured on several basic cable programs.
+Stuckey & Murray have been featured on several cable programs.